oemof/oemof-solph/doc/oemof_solph.rst

 The investment object can be used to optimise the capacity of a component.
 In this example all components are given but the electrical storage.
 The optimal size of the storage will be determined (:download:`source file <../examples/solph/storage_investment/storage_investment.py>`, :download:`data file <../examples/solph/storage_investment/storage_investment.csv>`).

+.. _variable_chp_examples_label:

+Variable chp
+^^^^^^^^^^^^

+This example is not a real use case of an energy system but an example to show how a variable combined heat and power plant (chp) works in contrast to a fixed chp (eg. block device).

+.. 	image:: _files/example_variable_chp.svg
+   :scale: 10 %
+   :alt: example_variable_chp.svg
+   :align: center

+Both chp plants distribute power and heat to a separate heat and power Bus with a heat and power demand.
+The plot shows that the fixed chp plant produces heat and power excess and therefore needs more natural gas. (:download:`source file <../examples/solph/variable_chp/variable_chp.py>`, :download:`data file <../examples/solph/variable_chp/variable_chp.csv>`)